-- The Constitution sets out the responsibilities of staff and elected members by defining decision-making powers, providing clear terms of reference and describing roles and functions. - The Council has a Code of Conduct for elected and co-opted Members and a Code of Corporate Governance which provides guidance for officers and Members on expected standards of behaviour to ensure integrity. - The Council has recently developed a new values and behaviours framework, which will be used as part of the appraisal process. - A register of gifts, hospitality and registering interests is maintained for both members and officers. - The Council has set four priorities which are: to put community leadership and working with partners at the heart of all it does, promote and support the positive health and wellbeing of residents; maintain and build upon the district's reputation for being 'clean and green'; and take advantage of opportunities and demographic need to develop the local economy.

-- Members and officers receive training in Code of Conduct and behaviour issues. - The Standards Committee and Monitoring Officer keep Codes of Conduct up to date and investigate any suspected breaches. - The Raising Concerns at Work policy places emphasis on the agreed ethical values of Members and employees, providing protection for individuals to raise concerns in confidence about suspect behaviour or poor performance and ensuring that any concerns raised are properly investigated. - All Council decisions have to consider legal implications which are recorded on the Council's website.
-Senior officers and other key post holders receive support from Legal Services in this regard and if specialist legal advice is required then the Council will engage external advisors. - The Section 151 and Monitoring Officers have specific responsibility for ensuring legality, for investigating any suspected instances of failure to comply with legal requirements, and for reporting any such instances to elected Members. - The Council complies with the Chartered Institute of Public Finance and Accountant (CIPFA) statement on the Role of the Chief Financial Officer in Local Government. - The Council has recently strengthened its decision making procedures through the introduction of Equality Impact Assessments.
+- The Constitution sets out the responsibilities of staff and elected members by defining decision-making powers, providing clear terms of reference and describing roles and functions. - The Council has a Code of Conduct for elected and co-opted Members and a Code of Corporate Governance which provides guidance for officers and Members on expected standards of behaviour to ensure integrity. - The Council has an established values and behaviours framework which is to be used in the appraisal process. - A register of gifts, hospitality and registering interests is maintained for both members and officers. - The Council has four priorities which are: to put community leadership and working with partners at the heart of all it does, promote and support the positive health and wellbeing of residents; maintain and build upon the district's reputation for being 'clean and green'; and take advantage of opportunities and demographic need to develop the local economy. - New Members and officers receive training in Code of Conduct and behaviour issues. - The Standards Committee and Monitoring Officer apply the code of Conduct when investigating any suspected breaches. - The Raising Concerns at Work policy places emphasis on the agreed ethical values of Members and employees, providing protection for individuals to raise concerns in confidence about suspect behaviour or poor performance and ensuring that any concerns raised are properly investigated. - All Council decisions have to consider legal implications which are recorded on the Council's website.
+Senior officers and other key post holders receive support from Legal Services in this regard and if specialist legal advice is required then the Council will engage external advisors. - The Section 151 and Monitoring Officers have specific responsibility for ensuring legality, for investigating any suspected instances of failure to comply with legal requirements, and for reporting any such instances to elected Members. - The Council complies with the Chartered Institute of Public Finance and Accountant (CIPFA) statement on the Role of the Chief Financial Officer in Local Government. - The Council's decision making reports provides an opportunity for 'equality' to be considered.